Certification - Notes for School Children

 Locally we decided to take a different approach, and arranged a meeting with all the local Head Teachers to discuss our “grievances”.
 To our surprise the Head Teachers were fair and reasonable people who were actually quite nice and easy to talk to.
 None came with a cane and no punishments were dealt out.

 We addressed all the issues above and the Heads broadly accepted and agreed with our concerns.
-So almost immediately the stupid requests stopped.
+So almost immediately the unnecessary requests stopped.

 We spent some time talking about the pupil who was off school for recurrent minor illness and the impact that might have for their future.
 This led to The Arnewood Pyramid – Health, Wellbeing and Attendance Partnership